mlcommons/medperf/examples/BraTS/README.md

 # BraTS MLCubes

+**(This example is currently not compatible with the latest MedPerf version.
+This will be fixed soon)**

 This contains examples to create MLCubes for the [Brain Tumor Segmentation (BraTS) challenge](http://braintumorsegmentation.org/).

 This Folder contains 5 MLCubes: